cloudfoundry/docs-bosh/content/post-start.md

 (See [Job Lifecycle](job-lifecycle.md) for an explanation of when post-start scripts run.)

+!!! note
-<p class="note">Note: This feature is available with bosh-release v255.4+ and only for releases deployed with 3125+ stemcells.</p>
+    This feature is available with bosh-release v255.4+ and only for releases deployed with 3125+ stemcells.

+!!! note
-<p class="note">Note: Releases that make use of post-start scripts and are deployed on older stemcells or with an older Director may potentially deploy; however, post-start script will not be called.</p>
+    Releases that make use of post-start scripts and are deployed on older stemcells or with an older Director may potentially deploy; however, post-start script will not be called.

 Release job can have a post-start script that will run after the job is started (specifically after monit successfully starts a process).
 This script allows the job to execute any additional commands against a machine and/or persistent data before considering release job as successfully started.